Diffusive limit approximation of pure-jump optimal stochastic control problems: Introduction

-For such a specification of the coefficients, the existence of a diffusive limit is expected, see e.g.~\cite{jacod2013limit} for general results on the convergence of stochastic processes.
-For control problems, the convergence of the value function can be proved by using the stability of viscosity solutions as in \cite[Section 3]{fleming1989existence}, that considers the limit of discrete time zero-sum games, or by applying weak-convergence results.
-In particular an important literature on this subject exists in the insurance literature, see e.g.~\cite{bauerle2004approximation,cohen2020rate}.
-However, it seems that there is no general result on the speed of convergence in the case of a (generic) optimal control problem as defined in Section \ref{sec : pure jump problem}.
+For such a specification of the coefficients ($\lambda$, $b$), the existence of a diffusive limit is expected, see e.g.~\cite{jacod2013limit} for general results on the convergence of stochastic processes.
+For control problems, the convergence of the value function can be proved by using the stability of viscosity solutions as in \cite[Section 3]{fleming1989existence}, which considers the limit of discrete time zero-sum games, or by applying weak-convergence results.
+In particular an important literature on this subject exists within the insurance and queueing network literatures, see \eg~\cite{bauerle2004approximation,cohen2020rate,chen2001fundamentals}.
+However, it seems that there is no general result on the speed of convergence in the case of a (generic) optimal control problem as defined in Section \ref{sec : pure jump problem} below.